For many students, federal financial aid is the lifeline that funds their college degree.

-Need-based aid: Grants, work-study, and subsidized loans
+Need-based aid: Grants, work-study and subsidized loans

 Need-based federal financial aid is designed to help students from low-income backgrounds enroll and stay in school.
-Some need-based aid is essentially free money you don’t have to repay.
+Some need-based aid is essentially money you don’t have to repay.
 Here are the main types of need-based federal student aid.

-Federal Pell Grants
+Federal Pell Grant

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-Not all colleges participate, but if yours does, it will use FAFSA information to determine if you qualify.
-FSEOG awards can range from $100 to $4,000 and don’t need to be repaid.
+This award is administered by your college’s financial aid office through federal funding.
+Not all colleges participate, but if yours does, it will use your FAFSA information to determine if you qualify.
+FSEOG awards, which also typically don’t need to be repaid, can range from $100 to $4,000 a year.

 What if you don’t qualify for need-based aid?